Creative Coding (Level 6)

 Sources of Financial Support

-These short courses are eligible for Higher Education Short Course Loans from Student Finance England.
-The Student Support office can provide information about student money; this can be accessed through the NUA website.
+For UK or EU settled students living in England, these short courses are eligible for Higher Education Short Course Loans from Student Finance England.
+The Student Support office can provide information about student money; they can be contacted at email@example.com.

 Whilst you are studying, you will enjoy the benefits of being part of the Norwich University of the Arts community – access to our library, our Virtual Learning Environment (VLE), the support of our employability and business start-up team, and at the end of your course we will invite you to our campus to celebrate your achievement.